Find Grad Schools

 $68,154 Median Salary

 A master's degree in command control ops is offered at 23 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 31% were students from an underrepresented racial-ethnic group.
-Also, 4.4% of command control ops graduates were international students.
+This degree is more popular with male students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 5.0% of command control ops graduates were international students.

 Education Levels of Command Control Ops Majors

-In 2020-2021, 930 master's degrees were awarded to command control ops majors.
+During the most recent year for which data is available, 875 people earned their master's degree in command control ops.
 This makes it the 121st most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in command control ops at each degree level.